ipfs-inactive/blog/content/post/094-js-ipfs-0.44.md

 }
 ```

-We've taken this approach and integrated it into every API call, so you can now use AbortControllers to cancel requests!
-We've also used this mechanism to add a `timeout` option to every API call which internally uses an AbortSignal to stop the request after the specified amount of time:
+We’ve taken this approach and integrated it into every API call, so you can now use AbortControllers to cancel requests!
+We’ve also used this mechanism to add a `timeout` option to every API call which internally uses an AbortSignal to stop the request after the specified amount of time:

 ```javascript
 const cid = new CID('QmWillNeverResolve')